WTTJ/welcome-bits/README.md

 - Web browsers and screen resolution sensitive

 ### Limitations
-- Too sensitive: comparison is done pixel by pixel, so results are sometimes random.
-A threshold could be implemented to reduce the sensibility but its implementation could hide true anomalies.
+- Too sensitive:
+Comparison is done pixel by pixel, so results are sometimes random.
+A threshold could be implemented to reduce the sensibility but it could hide true anomalies.
+- Limited debugging:
-- No easy debugging: differential snapshops are not clear enough regarding the analysis of the difference
+Differential snapshops are useful to indicate that there is an issue but thet are not clear enough to help with the analysis of the difference.

+### A concrete example with the component "breadcrumb"
+- The visual test is executed for each line of the table and will then modify the application design:

+- Here is the snapshot obtained when a difference in the text of the "breadcrumb" component is found:

 ## Bits of good vibes